Studio at Cambridge Music Consortium

 My Music Staff

 Every student and parent in my studio receives a dedicated, password-protected portal on My Music Staff (the software platform I use to manage studio admin).
-MMS portals display currently scheduled lessons (syncable to all major calendar apps!), account balances, online resources (recordings, links), and lesson notes or repertoire guides.
+MMS portals display currently scheduled lessons (syncable to all major calendar apps!), billing history, online resources (recordings, links), and lesson notes or repertoire guides.
 Please bookmark your MMS portal and check it periodically.

 Financial Aid + Equipment Loan